Projects

 When to use a project

-What a project can contain
+What a project can hold

 Permissions and sharing